kunle123-ui/kunle/Doxygen-Guidelines.md

 http://www.stack.nl/~dimitri/doxygen/download.html

-## How to generate/update the EOS documentation
+## How to generate/update the EOSIO documentation
 After downloading and installing doxygen, it needs to be run in order to analyze all source code comments and build the corresponding documentation.

 To be configurable, doxygen uses a configuration file to determine all of its settings.
 The configuration file is a free-form ASCII text file, which consists of a list of assignment statements and a structure similar to that of a Makefile.